arielchuri/dcc-cli/notes.md

 occupation has a first column with the roll that could be '22' or '23-24'

 - need to parse through the range '23-24'

+zero creation
+    - needs equipment and languages.

+need to add a lot of tables.